Revisiting the dynamics of Bose-Einstein condensates in a double well by deep learning with a hybrid network: Double-well dynamics with two BECs

 under the mean-field approximation.
-To be universal we consider two wells are asymmetric and set an energy difference $\gamma$ between them.
-A standard treatment for the population dynamics in two wells can be expressed as (here $\hbar=1$)
+To be universal, two wells are asymmetric and has an energy difference $\gamma$ between them.
+A standard treatment for solving the population dynamics between two wells, will adopt the nonlinear two-mode dynamical equations (here $\hbar=1$)

 with the Hamiltonian $\hat{H}$ given by